 - Barn wood siding is beautiful.
 Many homeowners turn to barn siding when they want to add a rustic charm to their home.
 Its rough texture and silvery patina comes from centuries of exposure to the elements, and adds a warm, inviting quality to your home, whether you use it for interior paneling, exterior siding, or cabinets and furniture.

-Need to find a pro for your barn siding?Find Pros
+Ready to start your barn siding?Find Pros

 - Barn siding is unique.
 Depending on the type of wood, the location, and how it was used, no two pieces of barn siding will be the same.
 Each plank has its own unique story to tell.
 The varieties in color and texture of barn siding are part of the charm of barn wood siding—it’s not just decoration, it’s a conversation piece.